indiejames/atom-iex/README.md

 * Run the test in the open editor in which the cursor resides
 * Execute selected text

+These actions depend on `mix`, so they only work for `mix` generated projects and require a `mix.exs` file at the top level.

 ### Key Bindings

 Customizing Key Bindings: